-Although the Judicial Council may desire to explore such access questions further, the most significant issues have probably been addressed by changes in the California Rules of Court, effective July 1, 2013.
-Subsequent to conducting the survey of SRLs, the Judicial Council amended the Rules of Court to provide that all SRLs are exempt from any mandatory electronic filing requirements adopted by the courts.12 Additionally, while the Superior Court of Orange County's Local Rule 352 provided for a hardship exemption at the time of the survey, the Rules of Court were also amended to provide an exemption to those parties required to electronically file documents under the rule who are able to show undue hardship or significant prejudice.13
+Although the Judicial Council Technology Committee may desire to explore such access questions further, any potential issues were likely addressed by changes in the California Rules of Court.
+Subsequent to conducting the survey, the Judicial Council amended the Rules of Court to provide that all SRLs are exempt from any mandatory electronic filing requirements adopted by the courts.
+Additionally, while the Superior Court of Orange County's Local Rule 352 provided for a hardship exemption at the time of the survey, the Rules of Court were also amended to provide an exemption to those parties required to electronically file documents under the rule who are able to show undue hardship or significant prejudice.